shereenamin86-stack/Medy-Articles/articles/GLP-1_Side_Effects.md

     <li>Increase fibre gradually with wholegrains, fruit (prunes and figs are a great choice), and vegetables.</li>
     <li>Stay well hydrated throughout the day.</li>
     <li>Include light exercise, such as walking, to support digestion.</li>
-    <li>Use fibre supplements or mild laxatives if needed - your local community pharmacist can advise you on the most sui.</li>
+    <li>Use fibre supplements or mild laxatives if needed - your local community pharmacist can advise you on the most suitable option.</li>
     <li>Seek help if constipation is painful or continues for more than a week, if you are straining when passing a bowel motion or if you notice any blood in your stools.</li>
   </ul>